Bike racks combine the flexibility of cycling with the speed and long-haul ability of transit.

-Effective October 31, 2017, bike racks will be operational on the tunnel bus between Windsor and Detroit.
-The new service will provide cyclists with a safe and convenient way to explore what each city has to offer.
+Bike racks are operational on the tunnel bus between Windsor and Detroit.
 The licence to carry bikes does come with some stipulations that riders need to keep in mind:

 - All bicycles entering the United States or Canada must be accompanied by an owner or authorized individual.